 - Road rage/ aggressive driving: Often used interchangeably, the terms road rage and aggressive driving actually refer to two different, and dangerous, driving practices.
 Aggressive driving often occurs in heavy traffic congestion and can include driving behaviors such as speeding, tailgating, improper lane changes, and red light running.
 Road rage involves attempting to punish another driver by yelling, honking, deliberately tailgating, or refusing to let a driver pass.

 - Failure to yield: Failure to yield the right-of-way is often a driver error that takes place at an intersection by running a red light or stop sign, and is another major cause of car accidents in South Carolina and the rest of the nation.
 Other failure-to-yield accidents occur when an individual pulls out of a private driveway or parking lot without ensuring that there is a sufficient gap in traffic in which to do so.

 Car Accident Claims in South Carolina

 Those who are injured by someone else’s careless or reckless actions can recover compensation after a car accident through a car accident claim.
-This is a type of lawsuit filed in civil court in which the claimant must prove the at-fault party’s liability by showing that the at-fault party owed a duty of care—such as driving safely and legally—to the injured person, the at-fault party breached that duty of care, and the breach caused the accident and resulting expenses.
+This is a type of lawsuit filed in civil court in which you and your car accident lawyer must prove the at-fault party’s liability.
+An experienced car accident attorney at our law firm knows how to help your injury claim succeed and we work quickly to establish liability.
+We do this by showing that the at-fault party owed a duty of care—such as driving safely and legally—to the injured person, the at-fault party breached that duty of care, and the breach caused the accident and resulted in expenses.

 The damages victims may be eligible to seek in a car accident case in South Carolina include: